Guaranteed $20,000 to Students Who are First in Family to Graduate College

 - Wellesley College

-- Eligible students must be the first in their family to graduate from college and must have received their undergraduate degree from one of the identified colleges and universities.
+- Eligible students must be first-generation college students (generally defined as someone whose parents/guardians have not completed a 4-year college degree) and must have received their undergraduate degree from one of the identified colleges and universities.

 - All eligible students who are admitted to start a JD program at Suffolk Law in 2021 will be awarded at least $20,000 per year to apply towards tuition at Suffolk Law.